 - Language: Questions are posed using words and languaging unique to the Asker.
 Using their own (subjective) intent and goals, their own idioms and word choices, Askers assume Responders will accurately interpret them and respond along expected lines.
 This expectation is most easily met between folks who are familiar with each other, but less successfully with those outside the Asker’s sphere of influence.
 Too often Responders interpret a query quite differently than intended, offering responses far afield from the Asker’s intent.

-- Listening/brain: All incoming words enter our ears as meaningless sound vibrations (see my book on this topic), “puffs of air” that eventually get translated according to historic circuits based on our mental models that have been set during our lifetimes.
+- Listening/brain: All incoming words enter our ears as meaningless sound vibrations (see my book WHAT? on this topic), “puffs of air” that eventually get translated according to historic circuits based on our mental models that have been set during our lifetimes.
 In other words, and similar with the language problem, Responders may not accurately translate incoming questions according to the intent of the Asker.
 The way Responders hear and interpret the question is at the mercy of the Responder’s brain circuits.